cdl-geneseo/geneseo-dictionary/B/Bang.md

 # Bang

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bang

 Created by  Unknown User (jmb53) on Nov 19, 2012

 v., colloq.
 Pronunciation: Amer. / bæŋ 1.
 To engage in sexual intercourse with someone, especially without any possibility of future relations.
 “Did they bang this weekend?”J. Boselli, 2012